-Assessing our local SEN sufficiency
+Assessing our local SEN Sufficiency and our provision plans

-We have completed a sufficiency statement (PDF, 2.9MB) of our educational provision for children and young people with special educational needs (SEN) to:
+In July 2017, we completed a sufficiency statement (PDF, 2.9MB) of our educational provision for children and young people with special educational needs (SEN) to:

 - assess the needs of our children and young people in Cheshire East